 - Preheat the oven to 425℉/218℃.

 - Combine the soy milk with the vinegar.
 The milk should curdle, creating dairy-free buttermilk.
-Set aside.6 tbsps soy milk, 1 tablespoon vinegar
+Set aside.6 tbsps (88 ml) soy milk ,1 tablespoon (15 ml) vinegar

 - In a large bowl, combine the flour and baking powder.
-Add the frozen butter and using a pastry blender or two butter knives, cut it into small pea-sized chunks.1 cup all-purpose flour, 1 ½ teaspoon baking powder, ½ stick dairy-free butter
+Add the frozen butter and using a pastry blender or two butter knives, cut it into small pea-sized chunks.1 cup (120 g) all-purpose flour ,1 ½ teaspoon (5 g) baking powder ,4 tablespoon (60 g) vegan butter or margarine (not unsalted)

 - Gradually add the vegan buttermilk and stir until the dough starts to come together.
 Try not to overmix or knead.